01ive/SimpleCppWorkflows/readme.md

 This project propose a very simple example for C++ developers.
 It implements a GitHub *workflows* that run Google tests on Windows and Ubuntu platforms.

 GitHub workflows generate artifacts containing:
-* Ubuntu binary and Googletest results
+* Ubuntu binary, Googletest results and code coverage analysis
 * Windows binary and Googletest results

 ------